mergen-sergio/DBest/tutorial/understanding-schemas.md

   - **Multiple schema-full operators:** For example, two aggregation operators joined in a query.

 Proper naming ensures clarity and prevents conflicts in complex query plans.
 This is especially important for queries that rely on precise schema identification to produce correct results.

+## Summary
+- Operators derive their schema from their connected nodes, adapting dynamically based on the operation they perform.
+- The property window shows schema-related details to assist in configuring the operation.
+- Invalid properties are flagged to maintain the integrity of the query tree.